 The Mines Act regulates all mining activities in British Columbia – from early exploration to development, production, reclamation, closure, and post-closure.
 A permit must be in place before any work in, on, or about a mine can occur.

-Permits are issued by the Chief Permitting Officer under section 10 of the Mines Act, and are administered by the Ministry of Energy, Mines and Low Carbon Innovation (EMLI).
+Permits are issued by the chief permitting officer under section 10 of the Mines Act, and are administered by the Ministry of Mining and Critical Minerals (MCM).

 A permit for construction and operation activities enables the holder to prepare, construct and operate a mineral or coal mine.
 Different permitting paths are used depending on the nature and scope of the proposed project: